OptionQaaf/optionqaaf-mobile/docs/MetaobjectsHome-ContentGuide.md

 ## 5. Section Library & Checklists

 Use the “Kind” dropdown in your section to select one of the layouts below.
+Every section also has a **Size** dropdown (Small / Medium / Large) that scales the height/spacing of the block in the app.
+Leave it on **Medium** unless you explicitly want a compact or oversized treatment.

 ### Hero Poster — `hero_poster`
 Best for a main campaign image.